JonathanReeve/jonreeve.com/_posts/2013-11-01-introducing-the-macro-etymological-analyzer.markdown

 layout: post
 title: Introducing the Macro-Etymological Analyzer
 categories:
- - digital humanities
+ - Digital Humanities
 tags:
  - etymology
  - text analysis
- - PHP
+ - php
 ---

 Here's a sneak preview of my latest project, [a macro-etymological textual analyzer web app](http://jonreeve.com/etym).
 It's an abstract, complete with preliminary results, which I recently prepared to submit to [DH2014](http://dh2014.org/).
 Here's a PDF file version: <a href="http://jonreeve.com/blog/wp-content/uploads/2013/11/dh2014-abstract.pdf">Abstract: Macro-Etymological Analyzer (237K PDF)</a>, and the full text of the abstract is below the cut.